python-odin/odin/README.md

 Odin provides a declarative framework for defining resources (classes) and their relationships, validation of the fields that make up the resources and mapping between objects (either a resource, or other python structures).

-Odin also comes with built in serialisation tools for importing and exporting data from resources.
+Odin also comes with built-in serialisation tools for importing and exporting data from resources.

 <table>
 <tr>